 Summary

 Despite not producing honey and being solitary bees, carpenter bees are not entirely useless.
-These species may be fond of boring holes for every carpenter bee nest around your home but they do not get tired of visiting flowering plants.
+These species may be fond of boring holes as nests around your home, but they do not get tired of visiting flowering plants.

 The carpenter bees kiss flower blossoms to do their share in the environment.
 These wood bees help to distribute pollen among fruit-bearing plants.
 It can greatly increase one’s harvest of tomatoes, eggplants, and other vegetables.